Points-of-Tango/points-of-tango.github.io/events.md

 ### 7. Accommodations

-Events can run over a few consecutive days, therefore organisers regularly offer accommodation options to social dancers to stay over.
+Events can run over consecutive days, therefore organisers regularly offer accommodation options to social dancers to stay over.
 - Simply recommended acommodations nearby the event location.
-- Events hosted on a Hotel Hall, this option allows organisers to provide specific details about the accommodation facilities.
+- Events hosted on a Hotel Hall, this option allows organisers to provide specific details about the event accommodation facilities.

 There is no limit of accomodations to list per event.
 It allows to list contact details and location for each accommodation, their facilities, list of prices and a gallery of pictures.

 ### 8. Registration / Booking process

 - Registrations: The registration is personal, done from a Social Dancer account.
-They register, complete a form when requested and book the activities they want to attend.
-This process is used on Festivals and Championships, where there is not approval needed by the organisers.
+They register, complete a form if organisers request it, and book the activities they want to attend.
+This process is used on Festivals or Championships, where there is not approval needed by the organisers.
 - Applications: The application is personal, done from a Social Dancer account.
-They apply, complete a form when requested.
+They apply, complete a form if organisers request it.
 Once the organiser approves the application, the dancer can book the activities they wish to attend.
-This process is used on Marathon or small Festivals, where organisers have a limited capacity.
+This process is used on Marathon or small Festivals, where organisers have a limited capacity so the need to discriminate applicants.
 - Bookins: A social dancer directly books activities, no registration needed.
+More than 1 booking can be done from the same account.

 #### 8.A Dates